eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-10-11
           desc: 'Ad Hoc Inkscape Groups'
           assign: [ 'Continue your SVG work in Inkscape.
-Come prepared to bring your laptop to work on your data visualization in Inkscape.
-I will field questions throughout class.' ]
+Come prepared to bring your laptop to work on your data visualization in Inkscape.', 'Come to class with 1-2 questions about what you need to accomplish, when translating your dataviz into a SVG file.' ]
       fri:
         - date: 2017-10-13
           desc: 'No Class: Fall Break'